This post contains affiliate links. Read the full disclosure here.

-Complete Guide to Disney World’s Epcot (2023)
+Complete Guide to Epcot at Disney World (2026)

 Getting To Epcot

 Depending on where you are staying, there are lots of different ways to get to Epcot.
 In fact, every single Disney World transportation option has a way to get you to Epcot.
-Let’s Break them down.
+Let’s break them down.

 Taking the Monorail to Epcot

-Epcot is on the monorail line, which is super convenient to guests in the monorail Magic Kingdom Resorts — The Grand Floridian, The Polynesian, and The Contemporary.
+Epcot is on the monorail line, which is super convenient to guests in the monorail Magic Kingdom Resorts โ€” The Grand Floridian, The Polynesian, and The Contemporary.
 You won’t be able to get to Epcot directly from your resort, though; you’ll have to change monorails at the Transportation and Ticket Center (TTC).
 But this is super easy and still so convenient!

 This also makes it pretty easy to park hop to Epcot from Magic Kingdom.
 Just hop on the monorail to the TTC, then switch to the Epcot monorail.